KaiLangen96/video-editor-kronberg/README.md

 * _As a user, I want to be able to see the pricing on her work._
   * For the costs of booking Hanna for different times is a table created in the Pricing section.
 * _As a user, I want to be able to contact her if I decide to book her._
-  * To contact Hanna I implemented her email address in the contact section.
-On click it will open the mail program (if installed).
+  * To contact Hanna I, embedded her email address in the contact section.
+On click on it, it will open the mail program (if installed).
-  * Underneith the email address is a contact form to get in contact with Hanna.
+  * Underneath the email address is a contact form to get in contact with Hanna.
-  * As another way of contacting Hanna you can each out to her on her socials in the footer.
+  * As another way of contacting Hanna, you can each out to her on her socials in the footer.

 ## Further Testing